Jude 14-15 Who is the Prophet Enoch?

 The Background of Enoch

-Enoch, the seventh in line from Adam, was the great grandfather of Noah.
-The Scriptures don’t write much on Enoch’s life, but we need to distinguish him from another Enoch in Genesis 4.
-What is written of him, however, is notable, “Enoch walked with God; and he was not, for God took him” (Gen 5:24).
+Enoch, seventh in line from Adam, was Noah's great-grandfather.
+The Scriptures mention little about Enoch’s life, so it’s important to distinguish him from another Enoch in Genesis 4.
+What is recorded about him is significant: “Enoch walked with God; and he was not, for God took him” (Gen 5:24).

 Genesis 5:21-24